syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ## BoxAndWhisker Chart

-BoxAndWhiskerSeries plots a combination of rectangles and lines to show the distribution of data set.
+BoxAndWhiskerSeries plots a combination of rectangles and lines to show the distribution of data sets.
 To render a box and whisker(box plot) chart, create an instance of [`BoxAndWhiskerSeries`] and add to the [`Series`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart~Series.html) collection property of [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html).
 You can use the following properties to customize the appearance.

 * [`Color`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~Color.html) - used to change the color of the series.
 * [`StrokeWidth`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartSeries~StrokeWidth.html) - used to change the stroke width of the series.
 * [`StrokeColor`] - used to change the stroke color of the series.
 * [`Spacing`] - used to change the spacing between two segments.
 The default value of spacing is 0, and the value ranges from 0 to 1.
-Here, 1 and 0 correspond to 100% and 0% of the available space, respectively.
+Here, 1 and 0 corresponds to 100% and 0% of the available space, respectively.
 * [`Width`] - used to change the width of the rectangle.
 The default value of the width is 0.8, and the value ranges from 0 to 1.
-Here, 1 and 0 correspond to 100% and 0% of the available width, respectively.
+Here, 1 and 0 corresponds to 100% and 0% of the available width, respectively.

 {% tab %}